hikashi/global_robot_rrt/readme.md

         git clone git@github.com:hikashi/global_robot_rrt.git

+2. modify the parameters of the launch file.

+        duo_jackal_exploration.launch

-2. run the launch file
+3. run the launch file

         roslaunch rrt_exploration duo_jackal_exploration.launch

-3. click the 4 points to start exploration.
+4. click the 4 points to start exploration.
         ![Instruction](/instruction2.png)

         The exploration relies on the correct sequence else rendering with no goal for each of the robot.